Frequently Asked Questions about the FAFSA

 Please note that parents are not required to contribute toward their son's or daughter's educational expenses even if their financial and other information must be included on their student's FAFSA.

-If my parents are divorced or separated, whose information goes on the FAFSA?
+If my parents are divorced or separated and living apart, whose information goes on the FAFSA?

-From the FAFSA instructions: "If your parents are divorced (or separated...) answer the questions about the parent you lived with more during the 12 months preceding the date you complete the FAFSA.
-If you did not live with one parent more than the other, give answers about the parent who provided more financial support during the 12 months preceding the date you complete the FAFSA, or during the most recent year that you actually received support from a parent.
-If this parent has remarried as of the date you fill out the FAFSA, answer the questions on the remaining sections of the FAFSA about that parent and the person he or she married (your stepparent)."
+From the FAFSA instructions: "If your parents are divorced or separated answer the questions about the parent you lived with more during the past 12 months.
+If you did not live with one parent more than the other, give answers about the parent who provided more financial support during the past 12 months or during the most recent year that you actually received support from a parent.
+If this parent has remarried as of today (the date you fill out the FAFSA), answer the questions (on the remaining sections of the FAFSA) about that parent and your stepparent (the person he or she married)."

 I live with my grandparents.
 How do I fill out the FAFSA?
 Do I use their income?